riasat1235/ml_coursera_excersises/README.md

 ## 3. Ex3 - Logistic regression with multiple variables and Neural network
 a) Logistic regression with multiple variable
 b) Neural network
 ## 4. Ex4 - Neural network with back propagation

+## 5. EX5- Some techniques